kunle123-ui/kunle/Smart-Contract.md

 ### 2.4.
 ABI

 The  Application Binary Interface (ABI) is a JSON-based description on how to convert user actions between their JSON and Binary representations.
 The ABI also describes how to convert the database state to/from JSON.
-Once you have described your contract via an ABI then developers and users will be able to interact with your contract seemlessly via JSON.
+Once you have described your contract via an ABI then developers and users will be able to interact with your contract seamlessly via JSON.

 The ABI file can be generated from the HPP files using the `eoscpp` tool:
 ```base